-The purpose of the audit was to establish whether all clinicians were disposing correctly of clinical waste products in accordance with statutory regulations and also to re-assess the position of sharps boxes, ensuring that they were not accessible to children.
+The purpose of the audits is to establish whether all clinicians were disposing correctly of clinical waste products in accordance with statutory regulations and also to re-assess the position of sharps boxes, ensuring that they were not accessible to children.

 All sharps box locations were found to be appropriate and safe and did not require relocation.
 Some Consulting and treatment rooms were improved in order to guarantee all hooks were effective placed in the walls.